lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 Note that the 2% bet, or 2K USD, is NOT the amount we should trade, it's the max we could lose.
 The total amount of the trade depends on the strategy.

-In my strategy I use a hard stop loss from the entry price at 10% (or 15% depending on how volatile is the traded symbol), so the total position I should enter comes out to 20K USD.
+In my strategy we use a hard stop loss from the entry price at 10% (or 15% depending on how volatile is the traded symbol), so the total position we should enter comes out to 20K USD.

 ```
 Position = AccountValue * RiskBet% / StopLoss%